 1.7 Detailed description of the proposed research:

-The general goal of the proposed research is to improve the use of satellite based AOD data for developing state-of-the-art computationally efficient approaches that will combine novel physical satellite measurements to obtain daily validated and accurate high-resolution estimates for PM2.5/10 .
-Specific goals are listed below
+The general goal of the proposed research is to improve the use of satellite based AOD data for developing state-of-the-art computationally efficient approaches that will combine novel physical satellite measurements to obtain daily validated and accurate high-resolution estimates for PM2.5 and PM10 .
+Specific goals are listed below.

 Aim 1— developing computationally efficient new modeling algorithms to improve upon the current state of the art modeling methodology